 Which is a good thing!

-But the difference between serving oneself their whole life and dedicating their life to their purpose, is that it requires a shift in consciousness.
+But the difference between being self serving their whole life and dedicating their life to their purpose, is that it requires a shift in consciousness.

 Many people spend their whole lives feeling a sense of despair because they live life in limbo, stuck somewhere between contentment and uncovering their true calling.

-They know there’s something they want to fulfil in their life but they neglect to realise is has nothing to do with themselves and everything to do with overcoming themselves.
+They know there’s something they want to fulfil in life, but they neglect to realise is has nothing to do with themselves and everything to do with overcoming themselves.